-Acceptance rates for jobs at the very top tech companies tend to be under 1%.
+Acceptance rates for software engineer (SWE) jobs at the very top tech companies tend to be under 1%.
 As you can imagine, most candidates don’t get past the resume screening.

-To increase your chances of getting to interview stage, use our step-by-step guide to writing a top software engineer resume.
+To increase your chances of getting to the interview stage, use our step-by-step guide to writing a top software engineer resume (along with a template that you can use to kickstart your resume-writing process)

 Here’s an overview of what we’ll cover:

-2. 5 examples of software engineer resumes that worked for Google, Amazon, etc.
+- 11 SWE resume examples that worked for Google, Amazon, etc.

-3. How to write a software engineer resume (section-by-section)
+- How to write an SWE resume (section-by-section)

 Let’s get into it.